 🔘 Don't force movements on a child.
 Sometimes it takes a while for a kid to start singing and dancing during class.
 It's pretty common for a child to sit silently and watch what's happening, and then go home and test out what they've learned much later that day in the crib or the playground or the bathtub.
 For whatever reason their brains need to observe and absorb first before they participate, so show them by demonstrating on your own person and let them come into it naturally.

 It's also really common for kids to wander around when they first learn how to crawl or walk.
 Exploration and gross motor development is their main priority but don't worry, they're paying more attention to the music than it seems.
 So many times we've seen kids spend a couple of months climbing the walls only to come back front and center with all the words and moves memorized.
 As long as they're enjoying themselves and they're not putting themselves or others in harms way, don't feel like you have to force them to sit and listen the entire time.
 Simply make sure they're safe, try to encourage participation when you can from whatever side of the room or lawn they're on, and trust that they have their own reasons for doing their thing.

-~ If your child has a meltdown, please pull them aside and give them some time to calm down.
-It happens to the best of us, but whatever your parenting philosophy on how to handle a screaming child, it's very hard to sing over it and lots of kids are sympathetic criers.
+🔘 If your child is having a meltdown, please pull them aside and give them some time to calm down.
+It happens to the best of us!
+But whatever your parenting philosophy on how to handle a screaming child may be, it's very hard to sing over it (and lots of kids are sympathetic criers).
 You'll be doing everyone a solid by pulling them outside or the room or simply away from the group until they can catch their breath.